james-clarusway/katakoda/kubernetes-volumes/step2.md

 `curl http://localhost/`{{copy}}

-- On host-2 change the `index.html`.
+- On node01 change the `index.html`.

 `cd pv-data`{{copy}}

 `echo "Kubernetes Rocks!!!!" > index.html`{{copy}}

-- On host1, check if the change is in effect.
+- On controlplane, check if the change is in effect.

 `kubectl exec -it clarus-pod -- /bin/bash`{{copy}}